Ezelu/paddle-frontend-assessment/README.md

-# WEB3BRIDGE Test
+# GRATIS Test

-This is a test by web3bridge in order to screen people into their new training batch.
+This is an interview test by Gratis to test our frontend development skills